norfolkjs/norfolkjs.github.io/_posts/2014-2-18-Sharpen-your-saw-followup.md

 published: true
 ---

-Here is a summary of the topics covered by the Monday NorfolkJS Meetup.
+Here's a summary of the topics covered by the Monday Norfolk.js meetup:

 Steve Shackbarth presented Sharpen your Saw, discussing problem-solving using Javascript and other useful utilities.
 Participants were encouraged to bring laptops to participate in code exercises.

 <li> Participants could use <a href="http://jsfiddle.net">jsfiddle.net</a></li>
 <li>   Some of the utilities used were underscore.js and mocha.js tests.</li>